 With looming deadlines and an upcoming thesis defense, I was determined to find more hours to fit in work and study.
 The answer came from reading about the famous American inventor Buckminster Fuller, who, Time reported in 1943, spent two years sleeping only two hours a day.

 Fuller’s short dreams

 The method to achieving what seemed like a superhuman feat was called the Dymaxion sleeping schedule: four naps of 30 minutes taken every six hours.
 Much of Fuller’s inventions were labeled “Dymaxion,” which is a portmanteau of dynamic, maximum, and tension, and I was certainly inspired to live like a great man once did.
-What little we can explain about sleep comes from studying the effects of the absence of sleep.

 When I started reading the scientific literature on the topic, I was surprised by how little we know about sleep.
 And the little we can explain comes from studying the effects of the absence of sleep.
 The average duration of a night’s sleep has been declining in recent years.
 In the US more than a third of the population gets less than seven hours of sleep in the day, and in the UK a similar proportion gets away with less than six hours.

 Not sleeping properly causes problems, so we say that sleep is essential to many functions such as memory and cognition.
 But why we sleep and what ill-effect sleep deprivation may have remain poorly understood.